 You could say it’s my philosophy.
 This term derived from playing chess.
 You always have to think ahead 7-8 moves before your next move.
 It’s about taking a step back and watching interactions and life unfold in cosmic order.
 Many times, I’ll only inject myself into situations and speak when it’s needed because I feel like my voice carries a lot of weight, or so I've been told.

-I think I would have found yoga, but later on in life had it not been for my 3rd cycling accident.
+I think I would have found yoga, but later on in life had it not been for my 3rd cycling crash.
 I fractured my vertebrae in 3 places and was out for 90 days.
 After that, I was able to ride again, but one day, I had a splitting headache, caused by a previous head injury.
 Yoga had been on my mind since my 2nd crash, so I thought to myself, “Now is the time.”
 From there, I went to a community class at Greener Postures Yoga Studio and afterward, I felt like a new person.
 I'd never felt that refreshed and at peace.

 What is one challenge and one lesson you’ve learned from your experiences?